adityagaikwad888/ovpn-admin-test/README.md

 ## Configure.sh Script Analysis

-The `configure.sh` script is the heart of the OpenVPN setup process.
-Let's analyze it line by line:
+The `configure.sh` script is the main part of the OpenVPN setup process.

 ### Initial Setup
 ```bash